TaitoUnited/taito-cli/docs/manual/07-infrastructure-management.md

 - Limit Kubernetes network traffic with Kubernetes networking rules.
 - Limit Kubernetes namespace access with RBAC.
 - Use personal accounts for accessing databases to leave a clear audit trail.
-- Reserve a separate IP address and load balancer for each domain name.
+- Reserve a separate IP address and load balancer for each domain or subdomain.
 - Prepare for high usage spikes with autoscaling and CDN.
 - Prepare for DDoS attacks with services like Cloudflare.
+- Use scanners to detect vulnerabilities.
-- Use monitoring and anomaly detection tools for detecting and blocking hacking attempts.
+- Use honeypots. intrusion detection systems, and anomaly detection tools for detecting and blocking hacking attempts.

 ---